mui/mui-x/docs/data/data-grid/server-side-data/aggregation.md

 };
 ```

+{{"demo": "ServerSideDataGridAggregationScope.js", "bg": "inline"}}

+## Usage with row grouping

+As [mentioned](/x/react-data-grid/aggregation/#usage-with-row-grouping) in the client-side aggregation section, the server-side aggregation can be used with row grouping.
+The aggregated values are acquired from the parent rows using the `getAggregatedValue` method.

+{{"demo": "ServerSideDataGridAggregationRowGrouping.js", "bg": "inline"}}

 ## Usage with tree data

-The server-side aggregation can be used with tree data.
+Similar to the row grouping, the server-side aggregation can be used with tree data, as [mentioned](/x/react-data-grid/aggregation/#usage-with-tree-data) in the client-side aggregation section.
 The aggregated values are acquired from the parent rows using the `getAggregatedValue` method.
-The following example demonstrates that behavior.

 {{"demo": "ServerSideDataGridAggregationTreeData.js", "bg": "inline"}}

-## Usage with row grouping

-Similar to the tree data, the server-side aggregation can be used with row grouping.
-The aggregated values are acquired from the parent rows using the `getAggregatedValue` method.
-The following example demonstrates that behavior.

-{{"demo": "ServerSideDataGridAggregationRowGrouping.js", "bg": "inline"}}

 ## API